WendellTeam/website.bitfactor/_posts/2021-05-07-early-warning-service---identify-security-threats-before-they-impact-your-business.md

 Early Warning Service automatically finds unattended known security problems that put your organization in danger.&nbsp;

 * Periodic notifications about your issues to help you to catch incidents that have passed through other security measures.
-EWS gives visibility of issues that could be leveraged to effect a breach
+EWS gives visibility of issues that could be leveraged to effect a breach.
 * Helps you quickly recognize and prioritize risks and reduce time to discovery when the ready-to-use information is handed out to you
 * Easy to set up and maintain: you tell your assets and start receiving information without complicated configuration or installation processes
 * Centralized: Covers your whole network infrastructure and services, including those running in the cloud